hgomez/obuildfactory/README.md

     # install openjdk7 on SLES/openSUSE 64bits
     sudo zypper install jdk-1.7.0-openjdk-x86_64

+And then update then with yum/zypper :

+    # update obuildfactory package on CentOS/Fedora
+    sudo yum update
+    # update obuildfactory package on SLES/openSUSE
+    sudo zypper update

 ## OSX

 I don't have anymore OSX machines so I won't be able to help on Apple platforms.